YuSugihara/QTL-seq/README.md

                        cutoff when ADR (or ADF) is 0, that SNP will be filtered out.
 If you want to supress this filtering, please set this cutoff to 0.
-[7] -e , --snpEff         Predict causal variant by SnpEff.
+[7] -e , --snpEff         Predict causal variant using SnpEff.
 Please check available databases in SnpEff.
  --igv                 Output IGV format file to check results on IGV.
  --indel               Plot SNP-index with INDEL.